True WealthTM Planning

 We’ll help you triage the decisions you need to make, and advocate for your emotional, physical, and financial well being during difficult times.
 We understand that you are grieving and that already difficult decisions are even harder under the circumstances.
 We’ll help you ‘go slow’ and make the right choices only when you feel ready to do so.

 We know that grief is not a linear recovery, it takes time and making sound decisions can be difficult without the right guidance.
 If wealth does not come upon you gradually, but rather suddenly, you need to be very careful with the decisions you make.
 There can be an emotional and spiritual whiplash that occurs from it, and so it’s important to take your time.

 We’ll help you become informed so that you can confidently manage your finances now and in the long run.
 We’ll also help you work with the professionals that you will need during the process such as:

 - Investment advisors

-As your financial advisors, we are here to help you through the inevitable transition phases of life and ensure you enjoy financial well-being for years to come.
+As your True WealthTM Planning Advisor, I am here to help you through the inevitable transition phases of life and ensure you enjoy financial well-being for years to come.